If you run an e-commerce business, you probably spend a lot of time focusing on marketing and your storefront’s design.

 ThriveCart’s affiliate tracking capabilities blow SamCart out of the water.
 And, after about a year, SamCart becomes more expensive than ThriveCart and only gets more expensive over time.

 SamCart is superior in its design-builder, theme library, and recently introduced course membership system.
-But if you use ThriveCart’s design tool or buy pre-made themes, this isn’t as large of competitive advantage.
-Plus, both platforms have similar integration capabilities thanks to Zapier and the same payment options, so there isn’t much difference there.
+But if you use ThriveCart’s design tool or buy pre-made themes, this isn’t as large of a competitive advantage.
+Plus, both platforms have similar integration capabilities thanks to Zapier and the similar payment options, so there isn’t much difference there.